 - 1. Misuse of identification cards, furnishing false information to the College, or misuse of College funds; - 2.
 Obstruction or disruption of any College activity, whether academic, social, or administrative; - 3.
 Threats, physical harm, or verbal abuse of any person on College property or at College-sponsored functions; - 4.
 Theft of or damage to any property belonging to the College, its personnel, its students, or its guests; - 5.
 Unauthorized entry into, or use of, any College facility; - 6.
 Violations of rules governing College facilities; - 7.
 Disorderly conduct or lewd, indecent, or obscene conduct or expression on College property or at College-sponsored functions; - 8.
 Use, possession, sale, or distribution of illegal narcotics, drugs, or stimulants; - 9.
 Drunkenness, use, possession, sale or distribution of alcoholic beverages on College property, whether leased or owned, and on the specified premises of College-sponsored off-campus functions; - 10.
 Gambling on College property; - 11.
-Use of tobacco in all forms in classrooms, labs, campus buildings, grounds, and at all class-related activities; - 12.
-Smoking or the use of any tobacco products, vaping devices, or e-cigarettes on any college property; - 13.
-Food and beverages in classrooms, labs, and carpeted areas; - 14.
-Unauthorized possession or use of explosives/firearms on campus, or use or attempted use of any item as a weapon. - 15.
-Failure to comply with the directions of College officials acting in the performance of their duties; - 16.
-Parking and traffic violations; - 17.
-Any academic dishonesty including, but not limited to, cheating on tests or assigned coursework, and plagiarism; - 18.
-Attending classes when not enrolled; - 19.
-Attending class with and/or creating distractions in the classroom with small children or babies; and - 20.
-Leaving children unattended in or on campus property. - 21.
+Smoking or the use of any tobacco products, vaping devices, or e-cigarettes on any college property; - 12.
+Food and beverages in areas where prohibited. - 13.
+Unauthorized possession or use of explosives/firearms on campus, or use or attempted use of any item as a weapon. - 14.
+Failure to comply with the directions of College officials acting in the performance of their duties; - 15.
+Parking and traffic violations; - 16.
+Any academic dishonesty including, but not limited to, cheating on tests or assigned coursework, and plagiarism; - 17.
+Attending classes when not enrolled; - 18.
+Attending class with and/or creating distractions in the classroom with small children or babies; and - 19.
+Leaving children unattended in or on campus property; - 20.
 Failure to ensure the proper accepted conduct of guests.
-(A guest is defined as any person who is present at the invitation of a student or any person who is received by a student, or any invited or uninvited non-student who is accompanied by a student.) - 22.
-Participation in hazing or a hazing activity as an individual or as a member of a group. - 23.
-Bringing an animal on the College premises, except for service animals, without appropriate approval. - 24.
+(A guest is defined as any person who is present at the invitation of a student or any person who is received by a student, or any invited or uninvited non-student who is accompanied by a student.); - 21.
+Participation in hazing or a hazing activity as an individual or as a member of a group; - 22.
+Bringing an animal on the College premises, except for service animals, without appropriate approval; - 23.
+Failure to follow procedures, protocols, directives, and/or instructions of College officials during a health or other emergency; - 24.
 Violation of local, state, or federal law which adversely affects the student's suitability as a member of the college community, or when it appears that the presence of the student on campus interferes with the normal educational functions or endanger the student or threaten to endanger a member of the college community or property.